wso2/docs-ei/en/streaming-integrator/docs/examples/creating-etl-application-via-tooling.md

 !!!info "Before you begin:"
     - You need to have access to a MySQL instance.<br/>
     - Enable binary logging in the MySQL server.
-For detailed instructions, see [Enabling the Binlog tutorial by debezium](https://debezium.io/docs/connectors/mysql/#enabling-the-binlog).<br/>
+For detailed instructions, see [Debezium documentation - Enabling the binlog](https://debezium.io/docs/connectors/mysql/#enabling-the-binlog).<br/>

         !!!note
             If you are using MySQL 8.0, use the following query to check the binlog status: